 At each time point, 1.2 mL of culture will be removed and 500 µL aliquoted into two separate tubes with the remaining 200 µL being aliquoted into a third tube.
 One 500 µL tube will be used to measure the titer by serial diluting appropriately and plating in triplicate on SBA.
 The other 500 µL tube will be heated to 65°C for 40 minutes.
 This is known as heat shocking and should render all vegetative cells nonviable leaving only heat resistant spores.
 After heat shock, the spore titer will be measured by serial diluting appropriately and inoculating onto SBA in triplicate.
 The plates will be allowed to incubate for 16-24 h at 37°C and the colonies of the non-heat shock samples and the heat shock samples will be counted and compared to determine percentage sporulation and establish a sporulation growth curve.
-The third tube will be used for measuring the optical density at 600 nm (O.D.600 nm).
-For this, 100 µL will be placed in a cuvette and O.D.600 nm will be measured at each time point.
-At the end of the study, this data will be analyzed to formulate a growth curve by plotting time vs. O.D.600 nm (Table 3).
+The third tube will be used for measuring the optical density at 600 nm (OD600).
+For this, 100 µL will be placed in a cuvette and OD600 will be measured at each time point.
+At the end of the study, this data will be analyzed to formulate a growth curve by plotting time vs. OD600 (Table 4).
 When greater than 90% sporulation is observed, 1.5 mL will be removed from the culture at the following time point.
 At this time point, instead of adding 500 µL to the second tube, 700 µL will be added.
 This tube will be heated to 65 °C for 40 min.
 The appropriate volume will be used for serial dilutions.
-The remaining volume will be centrifuged at 13,000 rpm for 2 mins to remove the sporulation media.
+The remaining volume will be centrifuged at 13,000 rpm (Eppendorf 5415R Microcentrifuge) for 2 mins to remove the sporulation media.
 An amount equal to the volume that remained in the tube after serial diluting of Brain Heart Infusion broth (BHI) will be used to resuspend the spores and induce germination.
 50 µL the culture with BHI will be placed into three wells of a 96-well plate.
-O.D.600nm will be measured every 2 min for 60 min.
-During germination of spores, hydration of the spore core occurs and this will be observed by a decrease in O.D.600nm over the 60 min time period.
+OD600 will be measured every 2 min for 60 min.
+During germination of spores, hydration of the spore core occurs and this will be observed by a decrease in OD600 over the 60 min time period.

-Table 3 – Sporulation kinetic testing summary by timepoint
+Table 4 – Sporulation kinetic testing summary by timepoint